Liver disease: Epidemiology

 Liver diseases, including conditions such as non-alcoholic fatty liver disease (NAFLD), alcohol-related liver disease (ALD), and viral hepatitis, are significant public health concerns worldwide.
 In the United States, NAFLD is the most common chronic liver condition, affecting approximately 24% of the population, with the prevalence rising due to increasing rates of obesity and metabolic syndrome.
 Alcohol-related liver disease accounts for about 4.5% of liver-related deaths globally, underscoring the substantial burden of alcohol misuse.
 Viral hepatitis, primarily hepatitis B and hepatitis C, remains a leading cause of liver cirrhosis and liver cancer worldwide, despite advances in antiviral therapies and vaccination efforts.
 Additionally, recent studies have highlighted lean steatotic liver disease (SLD), a subset of NAFLD, affecting over 12% of U.S. adults even in the absence of obesity.
 These data emphasize the importance of early detection and targeted interventions to manage liver disease and its associated complications effectively.
+Under the new definition of MAFLD, counts of global prevalence jumped to over 50%.

-New research reports the prevalence of lean steatotic liver disease (SLD) in the United States using data from the National Health and Nutrition Examination Survey (2017-2023), researchers estimated the age-adjusted prevalence of lean SLD at 12.8%.
+New research reports the prevalence of lean steatotic liver disease (SLD) in the United States using data from the National Health and Nutrition Examination Survey (2017-2023).
+Researchers estimated the age-adjusted prevalence of lean SLD at 12.8%.
 This includes 9.3% for lean metabolic dysfunction-associated steatotic liver disease, 1.3% for metabolic dysfunction and alcohol-related steatotic liver disease, and 1.0% for alcohol-related liver disease.